Conditional probability tensor decompositions for multivariate categorical response regression: Discussion

 \section{Discussion}

 In this article, we propose a general modeling strategy for the regression of a multivariate categorical response on a high-dimensional predictor based on the population-level tensor rank decomposition of the conditional probability tensor function.
-Our approach exploits the connection between the tensor rank decomposition and the independence of the response variables conditioning on the predictor and a latent discrete variable $Z$.
-Numerically, our method is shown to perform well with a large number of response variables and large number of categories per response -- a setting where many existing competitors fail or cannot be applied.
+Numerically, our method is shown to perform well with a large number of response variables and large number of categories per response---a setting where many existing competitors fail or cannot be applied.
 Our results also suggest that our method is insensitive to over-specification of the number of mixtures $R$.

 Based on our theoretical analysis of an idealized and simplified estimator, we conjecture that the convergence rate of the penalized EM algorithm, under suitable assumptions \citep[see, for example,][]{balakrishnan2017statistical,cai2019chime}, is $\sqrt{|\mathcal{S}|M\log p/n}$ when treating $R$ and $c_m$'s as constants.
 We leave this as a future theoretical study.
 Promising future research directions also include (i) initialization of the algorithm and (ii) alternative convex penalties on the tensor $\mbB$.
 Regarding (i), methods such as \citet{sedghi2016provable} are applicable to our setting and could potentially improve over the random initialization that we are currently using.
-For (ii), recent advances on tensor nuclear norm penalties \citep[e.g.,][]{raskutti2019convex} neatly fit in our optimization framework and can take advantage of the tensor construction of $\mbB$. \onehalfspacing
+For (ii), recent advances on tensor nuclear norm penalties \citep[e.g.,][]{raskutti2019convex} neatly fit in our optimization framework and can take advantage of the tensor construction of $\mbB$.